Imagine traveling the world and not paying one cent for accommodations.

 Skype interview and landing the sit

 Never agree to a house-sit without Skyping first!
 Talking to someone face to face will let you get a good read on them.
 Also, you can ask all your questions without playing email volleyball.

 So now you’ve got your first house sit – whoot!
-Stay tuned for more house sitting articles on specific topics.
-Please leave your questions in the comments below as it will help us in creating these guides!
 Have you ever house sat before, or would you like to start house sitting?

 *Editor’s note: This post was originally posted in January 2017 and has since been updated.
 Some of the links in this post are affiliate links.